rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/graph/graph.md

 7. An adjacency matrix uses a two-dimensional list to represent a graph.
 8. An adjacency list is generally good for sparse graphs, which have a low number of edges.
 9. An adjacency matrix is generally suitable for dense graphs, which have lots of edges.

-(aka level-first search), given a starting vertex and a target value, the algorithm explores all neighbors of that starting vertex before traversing the neighbors' neighbors and so forth.
-The algorithm short-circuit/stops exploring other unvisited vertex when the target value is found.
-The return type depends on the purpose of the search/what you want the search to accomplish.
-In the implementation, the breadth-first search will return a list of visited vertices in the graph.
-Have in mind that, the order in which vertices are visited so that they can be added in list to be returned, is determined by how you constructed your graph.